jboyer87/ApiClient/README.md

 	new BasicAuthConnectionConfig(url, responseType, requestType, username, password);
 	```

-2. Pass your configuration object to the BasicAuthConnection constructor to instantiate a new connection object.
+2. Pass your configuration object to the `ConnectionFactory.GetConnection(...)` method to instantiate a new connection object.
+The `ConnectionFactory` once again returns the proper connection type based on the configuration passed in.

 	```
-	var basicAuthConnection = new BasicAuthConnection(basicAuthConfig);
+	IConnection basicAuthConnection = ConnectionFactory.GetConnection(basicAuthConfig);
 	```

 3. Send a GET or POST request and save the response in a `Response` object.